-13. Thou wentest forth for the salvation of 13.
-Egressus es in salutem populi tui, in thy people, even for salvation with thine anointed; salutem cum Christo tuo; transfodisti caput e thou woundedst the head out of the house of the domo impii, nudando fundamentum usque ad wicked, by discovering the foundation unto the collum.
-Selah. neck.
+13. Thou wentest forth for the salvation of the salvation of the salvation of the salvation of the salvation with thine anointed; salutem cum Christo tuo; transfodisti caput e thou woundedst the head out of the house of the domo impii, nudando fundamentum usque ad wicked, by discovering the foundation unto the collum.
 Selah.